grafana/metrictank/docs/clustering.md

 # Clustering

 There are some different concerns here.
 First we describe the clustering of the underlying store.
-Next is the clustering of metrictank itself, which is really two separate features (partitioning for horizontal scalability, and replication for high availability), described separately below, though they can, and should be combined for production clusters.
+Next is the clustering of Grafana Metrictank itself, which is really two separate features (partitioning for horizontal scalability, and replication for high availability), described separately below, though they can, and should be combined for production clusters.

 ## Underlying storage